microsoftgraph/msgraph-sdk-powershell/src/Identity.Partner/v1.0/docs/Update-MgTenantRelationshipDelegatedAdminCustomer.md

 ```

 ### -DisplayName
-The Azure AD display name of the customer tenant.
+The Microsoft Entra ID display name of the customer tenant.
 Read-only.
 Supports $orderby.